Postgres With Docker

 Things I learned while following a tutorial on how to build reusable models with scikit-learn.

-When in doubt, go back to pandas.
-When in doubt, write tests.
-When in doubt, write helper methods to wrap existing objects, rather than creating new objects.
-Ingesting “clean” data is easy, right?
 Step 1 of this tutorial began with downloading data using requests, and saving that to a csv file.
 So I did that.
 I’ve used requests before, I had no reason to think it wouldn’t work.
+It looked like it worked.